-OP-Pohjola Group Central Cooperative supervises the operations of its member credit institutions in the manner as referred to in the Laki talletuspankkien yhteenliittymästä Act (Act on the Amalgamation of Deposit Banks).
-In its operations, Pohjola takes account of OP-Pohjola Group's strategy, confirmed by OP-Pohjola Group Central Cooperative's Supervisory Board, and OP-Pohjola Group Central Cooperative Consolidated's strategy, confirmed by OP-Pohjola Group Central Cooperative's Executive Board, as well as regulations and guidelines on risk management and other operations issued by OP-Pohjola Group Central Cooperative to the member banks.
+OP-Pohjola Group Central Cooperative supervises its member credit institutions in the manner as referred to in the Laki talletuspankkien yhteenliittymästä Act (Act on the Amalgamation of Deposit Banks).
+In its operations, Pohjola takes account of OP-Pohjola Group's strategy, confirmed by OP-Pohjola Group Central Cooperative's Supervisory Board, and regulations and guidelines on risk management and other operations issued by OP-Pohjola Group Central Cooperative to the member banks.
 Pohjola reports to OP-Pohjola Group Central Cooperative in a manner agreed separately.